Backpropagation: Overview

 In the derivation of backpropagation, other intermediate quantities are used by introducing them as needed below.
 Bias terms are not treated specially since they correspond to a weight with a fixed input of 1.
 For backpropagation the specific loss function and activation functions do not matter as long as they and their derivatives can be evaluated efficiently.
-Traditional activation functions include sigmoid, tanh, and ReLU.
-Swish, Mish, and many others.
+Traditional activation functions include sigmoid, tanh, ReLU, Swish, Mish, and many others.

 The overall network is a combination of function composition and matrix multiplication: